NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

 <table>
     <tr>
         <td>Source</td>
         <td>Specifies the server URL.
-If not specified, nuget.org is used unless DefaultPushSource config value is set in the NuGet config file.
+Starting with NuGet 3.4.2, this is a **mandatory parameter** unless DefaultPushSource config value is set in the NuGet config file.
         <br />
         Starting with NuGet 2.5, if NuGet.exe identifies a UNC/folder source, it will perform the file copy to the source.
         </td>